Mark Bittman’s bolognese sauce is just about as close to perfection as you can get, outside of an Italian Nonna’s cucina.

 And it begins, as all good things do, with the aromatics: garlic, onions, celery and carrots.

-This recipe always inspires me to go all out: I always buy good cuts of meat from my favorite local butcher and grind it myself.
+This recipe always inspires me to go all out: I buy good cuts of meat from my favorite local butcher and grind it myself.
 But know that you don’t have to — you’ll get amazing results with pre-ground beef and pork.

 I love this part, when the aromatics start aromatizing.